Boost Your High School Experience with Our Enhanced Courses!

 This year-long course provides an engaging overview of world literature from ancient and modern cultures.
 Students read major works of fiction, non-fiction, poetry, and drama and evaluate the historical context, author’s influence, and literary impact of the works.
 These and other texts frame the students’ vocabulary comprehension through contextual application.
 Students study all steps of the development of a research paper and then utilize the learned skills to produce a well-structured research paper comparing or contrasting literary works.
 Students are guided with biblical truths to develop the skills necessary to honor God through excellence in the written word.

-Module 1: Course Introduction & Writing Review
+Module 1: Course Introduction & Writing Foundation

-Module 2: Greek Epic: The Odyssey
+Module 2: Greek Epic: The Odyssey by Homer

 This year-long course will equip students to become more mature writers who are able to clearly and properly express themselves through academic and creative writing.
 Students will dig far beyond the surface meaning of a text and see the purpose, creativity, and significance of various types of literature.
 The literary focus is on numerous periods of American Literature in poetry, short stories, personal diaries, nonfiction essays, a novel, and drama.
-Students will develop a persuasive research paper.
+Students will develop an argumentative research paper.
 Students are guided with biblical truths to develop the skills necessary to honor God through excellence in the written and spoken word.

 This year-long course provides an overview of British Literature from the Anglo-Saxon era, the Enlightenment, and the Industrial Revolution, up to and including the Modern Period.
 This course covers major works of fiction, poetry, and drama.
 Students will discover the historical content, authorial influence, and literary impact of these works.
 Using these texts, students will strengthen their writing and vocabulary skills and then be guided in developing an argumentative research paper.
 Students are guided with biblical truths to develop the skills necessary to honor God through excellence in the written and spoken word.

-Module 1: Introduction to Course and Beowulf
+Module 1: Introduction to Course & Beowulf

 Module 2: The Medieval Period

-Module 3: Renaissance Period and Macbeth
+Module 3: The Renaissance Period and Macbeth

 Module 4: The Enlightenment Period